Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Cincinnati's games this season have gone over 50.5 points five of 11 times.
+- Cincinnati and its opponents have combined to score more than 50.5 points in five of 11 games this season.

 - The Bengals and their opponents score an average of 46.2 points per game, 4.3 fewer than Sunday's total.

-- The 50.3 PPG average total in Chargers games this season is 0.2 points fewer than this game's over/under.
+- In 2020, games involving the Chargers have averaged a total of 50.3 points, 0.2 fewer than this game's set over/under.

 Bengals stats and trends